spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profiles/create-helm-app-profile.md

   |**Description**  | Use the description to provide context about the profile. |
   |**Tag** | Assign any desired profile tags.
 Tags propagate to the Virtual Machines (VMs) deployed in the cloud or data center environment when apps are created from this app profile.
 Example: `owner` or `region`.|

-  To learn how to create multiple profile versions, check out [Version an App Profile](../modify-app-profiles/version-app-profile.md).
+  To learn how to create multiple profile versions that use the same name, check out [Version an App Profile](../modify-app-profiles/version-app-profile.md).

-6. Select **Helm** to start configuring your app profile.
+5. Select **Helm** to start configuring your app profile.

-7. Use the **drop-down Menus** to select a Helm registry, chart, and version.
+6. Use the **drop-down Menus** to select a Helm registry, chart, and version.

 <!-- 8.
 Select a registry from the **drop-down Menu**.